humaidq/huma.id/content/blog/tailscale-ios.md

 I have recently started switching my systems to NixOS, so I have a reproducible setup across multiple computers.

-On NixOS, enabling Tailscale and OpenSSH is easy as defining:
+On NixOS, enabling Tailscale and OpenSSH is easy, just define:

 ```nix
 services.tailscale.enable = true;